structix-cli/structix/docs/docs/cli-commands/proj/add/context.md

 Documentation for `structix proj add context` command.

-Scaffold a new Domain-Driven Design (DDD) context within a project.
-This command is specifically designed for projects following a Monolith architecture and will create the necessary folder structure for the context.
+Add a new Domain-Driven Design (DDD) context in a Monolith architecture.

 ## Usage